anurag97/Mygit/README.md

 # Mygit
-A version control system having subset of features of GIT.&nbsp;
+A version control system having subset of features of GIT.\
 Mygit can be initiated inside any directory.
 Handles All kinds of Files except directories.&nbsp;

 How to use?&nbsp;